realm/realm-dart-samples/kilochat/README.md

 I have a vague recollection that Bill Gates proclaimed the death of passwords back in the early 00's, however we may finally be on the brink of such a future, due to FIDO2 / WebAuthn passkeys, which are supported on most modern operating systems (Android 9, iOS 16, MacOS Ventura, Windows 10, and later), and with external hardware authenticators such as Yubikey.

-When it comes to Flutter, the support is still a bit limited, but the German startup [Corbado](https://app.corbado.com/) is working hard to change that.
+When it comes to Flutter, the support is still a bit limited, but the German startup [Corbado](https://app.corbado.com/) is working to change that.
 So far only Android and iOS is supported, and that is really the reason this project only works on those platforms.
 Realm itself works on all official platforms, except web.

 ## Authorization